wulfshadow/2020-Group-Web-Scraper/README.md

 # 2020-Group-Web-Scraper
-Scrapes Ms. Hintz's math website to check when she has adding a homework or test information.
+Scrapes a website to check for changes.

 ## Assigned Parts:
 (Note that although specific parts were assigned, all group members contributed some to other parts as well.)